dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

 ---
 # Input Overview

-<a name="introduction"></a> The WPF and explains the architecture of the input systems.
+<a name="introduction"></a> The Windows Presentation Foundation (WPF) subsystem provides a powerful API for obtaining input from a variety of devices, including the mouse, keyboard, touch, and stylus.
+This topic describes the services provided by WPF and explains the architecture of the input systems.

 <a name="input_api"></a>